ptgoetz/go-versionbump/README.md

 git-tag: false           # Whether to create a git tag for the version bump.
 git-sign: false          # Whether to sign the git commit/tag.

+build-label: "build"     # The build label applied to build-level pre-release versions.
+prerelease-labels:       # The pre-release labels to cycle through (will be sorted lexically).
+  - "alpha"
+  - "beta"
+  - "rc"

 files:                   # The files to update with the new version.
    - path: "version.go"  # The path to the file to update.
      replace:
       - "v{version}"     # The search string to replace in the file.

    - path: "README.md"
      replace: